 If you enjoy making stuffings, you’ll love to use fresh sage.
 This perennial herb grows from 1-3 feet tall and loves the full sun, as well as some light shade.
 Be sure to harvest before the plant blooms in spring and again in late summer.

 Sage is a flavorful herb that combines best with rich meats like pork, game and turkey.
 It also goes well with cheese dishes and makes an interesting herb infused vinegar.
 Sage is cold hardy in zones 5.9.
+See my sage plant care tips here.

 The leaves of sorrel can be plain green or veined in red.
 It is widely used in French cooking and has leaves that look a lot like spinach, or Swiss chard.
 The flavor is sharp and lemony.